davidkarolyi/tguard/README.md

   posts: TArray(TPost),
 });

+// Note: If you don't want to define these types twice
+// (once as an interface, once as a guard): type User = GuardType<typeof TUser>;
+type Post = GuardType<typeof TPost>;

 // 3.
-We have an unknown value, that we fetched from a network request,
+We have an unknown value, that we fetched from an external API,
 // TypeScript will implicitly infer it as "any" type: const john: any = {
   name: "John",